santhoshgits/FLAPP/README.md

 # FLAPP (Fast Local Alignment of Protein Pockets) is a system-compiled python program for doing binding site alignment in large scale.
-**FLAPP require two scripts, one for converting the input pdb into binary and another to establish the actual alignment**
+**FLAPP require two scripts, one for converting the input pdb into binary format and another to establish the actual alignment**

 ## Instruction to install FLAPP
-The algorithm has been implemented Python-3.9 (Anaconda distribution).
-It is therefore recommended to install the same version of python on your system to run our code.
+The algorithm has been implemented in Python-3.9 (Anaconda distribution).
+It is therefore recommended to install the same version of python in your system to run our code.

 Once Python-3.9 is installed, we then have to install additional libraries such as Numba and NumPy.
-To enable easy installation, A YAML file called environments.yml is provided which will invoke a seprate environments to run execute FLAPP safely.
+To enable easy installation, A YAML file called environments.yml is provided which will invoke a seprate environments to run FLAPP safely.

 ****